GSA/digitalgov.gov/content/resources/an-introduction-to-analytics.md

 Using a framework like this can help you identify exactly what data you need to assess whether or not you’re meeting your goals.
 Appropriate research methods and clear KPIs can help you measure only what matters, to focus on the insights you need to meet your targets.
 There are lots of tools out there.
 Which ones you’ll need will depend on your KPIs and targets.
 For example:

 * Customer satisfaction and page-level surveys provide a glimpse into what people think and feel.
-* A/B, multivariate, and user testing demonstrate usage and user preference.
+* [A/B](https://digital.gov/event/2018/11/01/dap-learning-series-basics-ab-testing-part-1/), [multivariate](https://guides.18f.gov/methods/validate/multivariate-testing/), and [user testing](https://digital.gov/event/2022/09/28/improve-your-website-with-user-testing/) demonstrate usage and user preference.
 * Web analytics, clickthroughs, scroll-tracking, and heatmaps show how people navigate.
-* Keywords and search terms surface the words people use to search for your content and identify topics they’re having trouble finding.
+* Keywords and search terms surface the words people use to [search](https://digital.gov/topics/search/) for your content and identify topics they’re having trouble finding.

 Don’t focus on traffic alone.
 More visits, more pageviews or low bounce rates don’t necessarily equate to user success.
 Instead, determine your business goals, define how you will measure success, then gather the right data to know when you’ve met your targets.

 ## What can I do next?

-It’s a good idea to understand what your agency’s top-visited websites and webpages are.
+It’s a good idea to identify and understand your agency’s top-visited websites and webpages.
 You may need to report your top sites and pages periodically.
-But more importantly, this data can help you prioritize how you improve the user experience on the sites you manage.
+But more importantly, this data can help you prioritize how to improve the user experience on the sites you manage.

 The Digital Analytics Program (DAP) at GSA provides this reporting at no cost to federal agencies.
 [Add your site to DAP](https://digital.gov/guides/dap/add-your-site-dap/) and then follow the steps below to get access to your agency’s top website data.